 - SELL SMARTER

-3 Strategies to Outsmart Inflation and Stick to Revenue Goals
+3 Commercial Service Sales Strategies to Outsmart Inflation and Stick to Revenue Goals

 Inflation, supply chain problems, and continued disruptions caused by COVID-19 are posing challenges for your commercial services sales team.
 As costs have increased, your sales reps’ wages have risen as well, making an already competitive hiring situation even more cutthroat—and making it unlikely you’ll be able to add more staff.
 In spite of all of this, you still have annual revenue goals you need to reach.
 How can you get there?